Last reviewed 12 May 2021

 Employers are eligible for a temporary income tax and national insurance contributions exemption where they reimburse employee costs for necessary equipment purchased by employees to enable them to work from home.

 VAT has been cut from 20% to 5% for food and non-alcoholic drinks from pubs, bars cafes and similar premises and for accommodation and attractions.
-This cut in the VAT rate will now end on 31 March 2021.
+This cut in the VAT rate ended on 31 March 2021.

 The government has created the future fund to support high growth companies that are facing financial difficulties.